raffishquartan/vpt/README.md

 - eclipse-wrapgen plugin
 - intellij-wrapgen plugin
 - An independent tool to check stored procedure's for correctness: VoltLint
+  - Do smarter linting here to detect more issues - non-final `SQLStmt's`, use of non-final statics, ...

 ## Changelog

-- 0.0.1 - first released version - wrapgen-core, console-wrapgen
+- 0.0.1 - first released version - wrapgen-core, console-wrapgen - **NOT YET RELEASED, COMING SOON**